 WHY WE LIKE IT: An affordable 14-inch pipe wrench that’s perfect for most home DIY repair projects with a maximum jaw opening of three and a half inches and the ability to accommodate pipes up to two inches in diameter.

 When you’re working on small plumbing projects around the home, you don’t need the largest pipe wrench you can find.
 We’re nominating the Tradespro 14-inch Heavy-Duty Pipe Wrench as our Top Pick and Best Budget recommendation because it features a commendable jaw opening and the ability to accommodate pipes that are up to two inches in diameter — which should be more than enough for the average homeowner.
+It has a jaw capacity of 1/2 in. to 2 in.

 This sturdy pipe wrench also features engraved numbers so as you open or close the jaw, you can confirm which pipe sizes will be compatible with your adjustments.
 We also like that this wrench is bright yellow so you can easily locate it in your toolbox, or cabinet where you keep your home repair supplies.
 Remember that all wrenches are not for the same job.
 You can’t use the best socket wrench for pipe wrench jobs.